sw704e21/dmiai/README.md

 # DM i AI
 Welcome to the event <a href="https://dmiai.dk/">DM i AI</a> hosted by <a href="https://ambolt.io/">Ambolt</a> ApS.
 In this GitHub repository you will find all necessary information needed for the event.
+Please read the entire information before proceeding to the use case, and please make sure to read the full description of all the use cases.
+You are granted points for each use case based on how well you score in the respective use case.

 <h2>Use cases</h2>